DARPA-ASKEM/terarium-docs/docs/modeling/stratify-model.md

             Only stratify the parameters that differ for each stratum.

     3. Enter a comma-separated list of labels for each of the strata groups.
+They will be appended to the label of the variables and parameters selected for stratification, with an underscore `_` separating them.

         ```
         Middlesex, Suffolk, Worcester